Edited by Susan J. Link & Michael P. Sampson

 Introduction; Litigation Basics Applicable to Probate Disputes; Disputes Concerning the Construction of a Testamentary Instrument; Disputes Concerning the Validity of a Testamentary Instrument; Disputes Involving Surviving Spouse’s Right to an Elective Share; Resolving Contested Matters Through Settlement; Litigation By and Against a Personal Representative; Alternative Dispute Resolution in Contested Matters; Forms

-– Katherine A. Charipar & Emily A. Unger
+– Katherine A. Charipar & Anne Rondoni Tavernier

 Closing and Distribution

-Introduction; General Considerations; The Final Account; Informal Closing Procedures; Procedures in Formal Closings; Distribution of Assets; Distributions to Persons Under Disability, to Trustees, and to Devisees Refusing to Accept the Distribution or Unknown Devisees; Discharge of Personal Representative; Correction of Errors; Appendix A: Sample Forms
+Introduction; General Considerations; The Final Account; Informal Closing Procedures; Procedures in Formal Closings; Distribution of Assets; Distributions to Persons Under Disability, to Trustees, and to Devisees Refusing to Accept the Distribution or Unknown Devisees; Discharge of Personal Representative; Correction of Errors; Appendix A – Minnesota Department of Public Safety – Assignment of a Vehicle to a Surviving Spouse/Not Subject to Probate Form; Appendix B – Acceptance of Appointment as Successor Trustee; Appendix C – Minnesota Uniform Conveyancing Forms, Form 90.1.4 – Affidavit of Trustee (Testamentary Trust); Appendix D – Minnesota Uniform Conveyancing Forms, Form 90.1.1 – Certificate of Trust; Appendix E – eFormbook Sample Forms

 – Alison J. Midden